FrederickHuangLin/ANCOM-BC-Code-Archive/README.md

 # User Manual for ANCOM-BC v1.0
-The current code implements ANCOM-BC in cross-sectional datasets for comparing changes of absolute abundance for each taxon among different experimental groups.
+The current code implements ANCOM-BC in cross-sectional datasets for comparing the change of absolute abundance for each taxon among different experimental groups.

 ## R-package dependencies
 The following libraries need to be included for the R code to run: